 7.3.21 The Arnside and Silverdale AONB DPD is located within the north-west of the Lancaster district, extending north into South Lakeland.
-The AONB DPD is currently being jointly prepared by South Lakeland District Council and Lancaster City Council.
+The AONB DPD was adopted in March 2019is-currently-being jointly prepared by South Lakeland District Council and Lancaster City Council.
 The HRA Report (produced in 2018) concluded that there would not be adverse effects on European sites alone or in combination with any other plan or projects.
 Therefore, the potential for likely significant effects on the Morecambe Bay and Duddon Estuary SPA and Morecambe Bay SAC/Ramsar site in combination with the Lancaster Local Plan Part Two, as a result of implementing the Arnside and Silverdale AONB DPD, are not anticipated.